MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathCompactPath](/windows/desktop/api/shlwapi/nf-shlwapi-pathcompactpatha) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathCompactPath](/windows/win32/api/shlwapi/nf-shlwapi-pathcompactpathw) .

-## <a name="compactpathex"></a> ATLPath::CompactPathEx
+## <a name="compactpathex"></a>ATLPath:: CompactPathEx

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathCompactPathEx](/windows/desktop/api/shlwapi/nf-shlwapi-pathcompactpathexa).
+Bu işlev, [PathCompactPathEx](/windows/win32/api/shlwapi/nf-shlwapi-pathcompactpathexw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi